-Each Fund is managed by BondBloxx Investment Management Corporation ("BIM") and generally seeks to track the investment results of a component (each, an "Index") of the ICE BofA US Cash Pay High Yield Constrained Index (the "Underlying Index").
-Each Index models the performance of the bonds of issuers within a particular sector or group of sectors that make up the broad U.S. high yield market as represented by the Underlying Index.
+Each Fund is managed by BondBloxx Investment Management Corporation ("BIM").

+Each Sector Fund generally seeks to track the investment results of a component (each, a "Sector Index") of the ICE BofA US Cash Pay High Yield Constrained Index (the "Underlying Sector Index").
+Each Sector Index models the performance of the bonds of issuers within a particular sector or group of sectors that make up the broad U.S. high yield market as represented by the Underlying Sector Index.